jupyter/docker-stacks/docs/maintaining/tagging.md

 # Tags and manifests

-The main purpose of the source code in [the `tagging` folder](https://github.com/jupyter/docker-stacks/tree/main/tagging) is to properly write tags file, build history line and manifest for a single-platform image, apply these tags, and then merge single-platform images into one multi-arch image.
+The main purpose of the source code in [the `tagging` folder](https://github.com/jupyter/docker-stacks/tree/main/tagging) is to properly write the tags file, the build history line, and the manifest for a single-platform image, apply these tags, and then merge single-platform images into one multi-arch image.

 ## What is a tag and a manifest